-To encourage and motivate managements and teachers of government schools to raise teaching-learning standards, since 2014 EW has ranked the country’s Top 10 government day and boarding schools inter se in separate league tables.
+To encourage and motivate managements and teachers of government schools to raise teaching-learning standards, EW has ranked the country’s Top 10 best government day & boarding schools inter 2019-20 se in separate league tables.

 It’s common knowledge that despite most of India’s 1.30 million schools promoted/managed by the Central, state and local governments providing free-of-charge primary education with free mid-day meals, textbooks and uniforms thrown in to their students, there is a rising trend of even bottom-of-pyramid households making great financial sacrifices to send their children to private schools.
 This is hardly surprising given that the great majority of government schools are characterised by crumbling buildings, lack of toilets, drinking water, electricity, and suffer acute teacher shortages, multi-grade teaching and rock-bottom learning outcomes.

 However, to encourage and motivate managements and teachers of government-run schools to raise teaching-learning standards, since 2014 EducationWorld has rated and ranked the Top 10 government day and boarding schools inter se in separate league tables.
 For this year’s league tables, a survey of 1,126 SEC (socio-economic category) ‘B’, ‘C’ and ‘D’ households was conducted by C fore, the Delhi-based market research and opinion polls company which orchestrates the annual EducationWorld India School Rankings (EWISR).